-2 References to the "Dean of Graduate Studies" throughout this policy also includes his or her designee, where the Dean of Graduate Studies is either unavailable or believes it is appropriate to excuse himself/herself for conflict reasons.
+&lt;sup>2 References to the "Dean of Graduate Studies" throughout this policy also includes his or her designee, where the Dean of Graduate Studies is either unavailable or believes it is appropriate to excuse himself/herself for conflict reasons.

-- Coordinate all aspects of the College's disciplinary system, including informing students of charges lodged against them, investigating charges, and undertaking such other activities as may be necessary to implement the provisions of the Student Disciplinary System. - Coordinate the gathering of all facts regarding a violation of the Code of Student Conduct. - Conduct interviews with students charged with a violation of the Code of Student Conduct; the Dean of Graduate Studies, will provide students who have been charged an opportunity to discuss the matter. - Determine student accountability for violations of the Code of Student Conduct in a manner that ensures fundamental fairness and to assign sanctions in cases where guilt is determined. - Advise students charged with a violation of the Code of Student Conduct of their appeal options. - Maintain disciplinary records in accordance with the College's policy on retention of student records and with the Federal Family Educational Rights and Privacy Act (FERPA) of 1974, as amended.
+- Determine student accountability for violations of the Code of Student Conduct in a manner that ensures fundamental fairness and to assign sanctions in cases where guilt is determined. - Advise students charged with a violation of the Code of Student Conduct of their appeal options. - Maintain disciplinary records in accordance with the College's policy on retention of student records and with the Federal Family Educational Rights and Privacy Act (FERPA) of 1974, as amended.
 For related information on FERPA, please refer to the FERPA policy.